moritzgeiger/MemeScroller/README.md

 # Project
 To make your visit at our toilet more enjoyable and entertaining we have designed the ultimate meme scroller device.
-While sitting on the potty the user can simply scroll through a selection of golden memes of the internet -- without having to usee the internet.
+While sitting on the potty the user can simply scroll through a selection of golden memes of the internet -- without having to use the internet.

 # Tools
 - An old Edradour SFTC Whisky box serves as a framework.